ArchangeLillith/tanto-cuore-randomizer/README.md

 This project allows the user to choose between many different filters and receive a town that adheres to those filters and can be played in a game of Tanto Cuore.

 Here's how:
-* The user chooses which sets of the game to use and the application calls the external server to return all cards that match the set(s) chosen
+* The user chooses which sets of the game to use and the application assembles a list of cards from an internal storage that meet the set specifications
 * User input for optional rules and slants gets saved in a large "filterObject"
 * Cards are filtered based on the object and an array of "townMaterial" is returned
 * Ten cards are picked semi-randomly with Math.random() and returned to the user in the GUI for a finished town!